 Take One Picture

-We take part in the National Gallery’s Take One Picture scheme every other year.
-We have a special week planned and have so much fun exploring the painting in a cross curricular way.
-The next painting we will be studying is 'Men of the Docks' by George Bellows, an Amercian realist painter.
+We take part in the National Gallery’s Take One Picture scheme.
+We plan a special week and have so much fun exploring the painting in a cross curricular way.
+The last painting we studied was 'Men of the Docks' by George Bellows, an American realist painter.

 An Art Week has been an exciting new addition to the curriculum when we showcase a wealth of our pupils’ artistic talent.
-Every year group had great fun painting, sketching, clay modelling, taking photographs and sculpting using a variety of different materials.
-We also looked at paintings by famous artists and interpreted them in our own way through different media.
+Every year group has opportunities to paint, sketch, clay model, take photographs and sculpt using a variety of different materials.
+We look at paintings by famous artists and interpret them in our own way through different media.

-The art work of 3 different year groups can now be admired in our main hall as the classes collaborate on a particular theme to display for the whole school and visitors to enjoy.
-The most recent theme was ‘Buildings’.
+The art work of the year groups can be admired in our main hall and small hall as the classes collaborate on a particular theme to display for the whole school and visitors to enjoy.
+The most recent theme in the main hall is a collection of artwork to celebrate the Queen’s Platinum Jubilee.
+In the small hall the focus was on artwork by the illustrator Marcus Pfister.
 The variety of mediums and ideas creates an amazing display.